About

-Ken Wells is a journalist and novelist who grew up in Cajun country on the banks of Bayou Black, La., about fifty miles southwest of New Orleans.
-His father was a part-time alligator hunter and snake collector and full-time payroll clerk for a local sugar mill; his mother a homemaker and gumbo chef extraordinaire.
+Ken Wells, journalist and novelist, grew up second of six sons on the banks of Bayou Black deep in South Louisiana's Cajun country.
+His father was a part-time alligator hunter and snake collector and his Cajun-French-speaking mother a gumbo chef extraordinaire.

-Ken recently relocated from Manhattan to Chicago, where he splits his time between the city and his summer lakeside cabin in the wilds of Maine.
-He is an avid fisherman, hiker and photographer and when he’s not writing books continues his search for the Perfect Beer Joint.
-He also dabbles in blues and jazz guitar and songwriting and cooks a mean Cajun gumbo.
+Ken divides his time these days between Chicago and a lovely little summer log cabin in the wilds of Maine.
+He's an avid photographer, hiker and fisherman and dabbles in blues and jazz guitar and songwriting.
+He cooks a mean Cajun gumbo and visits Louisiana every chance he gets.

 Gumbo Life: Tales from the Roux Bayou